 How to create a budget

-The key to creating and maintaining a monthly budget begins with keeping track of how much you earn and how much you spend.
+The key to creating and maintaining a monthly budget begins with keeping track of how much money you earn and how much you spend.
 When it comes to your personal finances, it’s best not to make assumptions.
 Writing down your monthly finances on paper helps you see your “big” financial picture.
 And, seeing that picture is the key to changing your habits, so that you can reach your financial dreams.
-Discover 8 steps to creating and maintaining a monthly budget below, or visit the full infographic.
+Discover 8 steps on how to create and maintain a monthly budget below, or visit the full infographic.

 A budget is a financial plan that accounts for your income and expenses.
 Creating a budget allows you to keep track of your spending and set savings goals for each month.
-The budget plan you come up with should be suited for your financial situation, needs, and financial goals.
+The budget plan you create should be suited for your financial situation, needs, and financial goals.

 Steps to creating a budget

 Here are the 8 steps you can follow to create a budget plan that works.

 Thinking about your long-term financial goals will help you create a budget plan.
 Ask yourself what your financial goals are for the next year, for the next 5 years, and for the next 10 years.
 When it comes to finances, it’s best if you have a long-term vision or plan, so that when you create your budget, you’ll be motivated to stay on track.

 What’s your future vision?
 Would you like to buy a home?
 If you’re already a homeowner, would you like to improve your current abode?
 Maybe you’d like to take the vacation of your dreams, or go back to school to continue your education?
 Really take time to think about your goals, solidify them, then envision that they will happen.
 You might make a drawing of your financial vision, or create a collage of photos that captures your dream.
 Once you’ve physically created your long-term vision, place it where you will see it every morning upon awakening.
 Seeing your vision every day will help you remember your goals.

 2. Keep a journal of your expenses